phord/Jarvis/README.md

 * Handset model: JCHT35M16-1
 * Desk controller model: FullyCB2C-A

+Note: Other desk owners have mentioned that the simple 2-button handset interface uses a different desk controller (model: JCB35N2) but has the same electrical interface.
+However the serial interface uses a different protocol.
+You can find some details in the [JCB35N2 controller protocol discussion](https://github.com/phord/Jarvis/discussions/4).
+It's a bit exciting that the basic and advanced models both seem to support both protocols in some form, but so far I don't know how to switch between them on either controller.
 ## Physical interface

 The interface from the handset to the controller is via an RJ-45 8-pin connector (like an ethernet